TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 packages, or even TYPO3-unrelated dependencies.

-As a first step, you should only pick the TYPO3 Core extensions to ensure your setup works, and only later add in third-party dependencies.
+As a first step, you should only pick the TYPO3 Core extensions to ensure your setup works, and only later add third-party dependencies.

 .. _composer-migration-require-all:
 .. _composer-migration-require-subtree-packages: